PalmStudio/Biophysics_database_palm/README.md

 Then, unzip the file, and open the directory in VS Code, or just open Julia in a command prompt / terminal in this repository and use *e.g.*:

-## To do {#to-do}
+## To do

 - [ ] Check all data
   - [x] For CO2, 2021-03-27 to 30 is `missing` for the plant, but should be plant 5 (as seen in the plant sequence).
 This is three days where we can't use the H20 data because of a scale failure.
   - [ ] Light is spelled "ligth" in the Walz files, replace.
   - [ ] Select days that are "clean", i.e. full data for the whole day, no door opening, etc.
   - [ ] Make sure we have the 3D reconstructions for all plants and days that are clean
   - [ ] Add irrigations to the database (from the transpiration db)
   - [ ] For Eₐᵣ, Eₐⱼ, Hdⱼ, take values from the literature that correspond to tropical plants (see Kumarathunge et al. 2019, New Phytologist)
   - [ ] For the fact that CO2 800ppm is simulated higher than CO2 600ppm when the observation is the opposite, see correction of Medlyn's model in Dewar et al. 2018 (New Phytologist), eq.11 in the paper that is the same model than Medlyn, but removes Gamma\* to Ca in the model.
 - [ ] Make a release of the data on Zenodo
 - [ ] Use <https://github.com/JuliaImages/ExifViewer.jl> now that <https://github.com/JuliaImages/ExifViewer.jl/issues/17> is fixed
 - [ ] Make a zenodo for 00-data/LiDAR/LiDAR_data.tar.bz2
 - [ ] Make a zenodo for 00-data/thermal_camera_images/images.tar.bz2
 - [ ] Reconstruct the plants in 3d:
   - [x] Separate each leaf and make a mesh for it.
 Then identify it and name it accordingly.
   - [x] Make an OPF for each plant from this collection of leaf meshes, using them as ref. meshes with no transformation
   - [ ] Add attributes such as SPAD and photosynthetic and conductance parameters.
 - [ ] Change name of the plant 5 into plant 4
 - [ ] In the database_notebook.jl the extraction of the file 'surface.csv' from  "reconstruction.zip" is not working
 - [ ] Remove missing scenario or plant in the final data base